-: Press to turn the heated steering wheel on or off.
+@: If equipped, press to turn the heated steering wheel on or off.
 An indicator next to the button is lit when the feature is turned on.

 The steering wheel takes about three minutes to start heating.

 Automatic Heated Steering Wheel